mcollmeyer8/Election_Analysis/README.md

   - Diana DeGette received 73.8% of the vote and 272,892 total votes.
   - Raymon Anthony Doane received 3.1% of the vote and 11,606 total votes.

+- Election results
-With 272,892 total votes cast for this person, resulting in 73.8% of the vote the winner of the election was...
+-   With 272,892 total votes cast for this person, resulting in 73.8% of the vote the winner of the election was...
 Diana DeGette!